OctopusDeploy/blog/blog/2021-06/flyway-deployments-with-execution-containers/index.md

 In [our docs](https://octopus.com/docs/deployments/databases/common-patterns/manual-approvals), we recommend starting with the following process for database deployments:

-1. Generate delta script and attach it as an [artifact](https://octopus.com/docs/projects/deployment-process/artifacts).
+1. Generate a delta script and attach it as an [artifact](https://octopus.com/docs/projects/deployment-process/artifacts).
-2. Notify DBAs of pending approval (only in Production).
+2. Notify DBAs of pending approvals (only in Production).
-3. DBAs approve delta script [via manual intervention](https://octopus.com/docs/projects/built-in-step-templates/manual-intervention-and-approvals) (only in Production).
+3. DBAs approve the delta script [via manual intervention](https://octopus.com/docs/projects/built-in-step-templates/manual-intervention-and-approvals) (only in Production).
 4. Deploy database changes.
 5. Notify teams of success or failure.